instructure/instructure-ui/packages/ui-buttons/src/components/Button/README.md

 ---
 <Guidelines>
   <Figure recommendation="yes" title="Do">
+    <FigureItem>Use 'Title Case' for button text</FigureItem>
     <FigureItem>Use the primary button only once for each section of content</FigureItem>
     <FigureItem>Use the primary button when the task of the view requires an action to be taken</FigureItem>
     <FigureItem>Use the success and danger buttons for grading activities</FigureItem>
     <FigureItem>Use the danger button to warn the user of potentially destructive actions</FigureItem>
-<FigureItem>Use the default button as as secondary or tertiary option for actions such as Cancel</FigureItem>
+    <FigureItem>Use the default button as a secondary or tertiary option for actions such as Cancel</FigureItem>
     <FigureItem>Use the light button when placed on a background that would match the default button background (example: ModalFooter)</FigureItem>
     <FigureItem>Use the ghost button when working on backgrounds of a darker color or when you need to give a subtle color treatment</FigureItem>
     <FigureItem>Use the link button when the action is navigational</FigureItem>
     <FigureItem>The maximum string length of any button, including spaces, should be 20 characters</FigureItem>
   </Figure>
   <Figure recommendation="no" title="Don't">
     <FigureItem>Use more than one primary button per section of content